MasterScrat/Chatistics/README.md

                         Remove messages by these senders/groups (default: []) --remove-sender
-                        Remove all messages by this sender (default: [])
+                        Remove all messages by this sender (default: []) --contains-keyword
+                        Filter by messages which contain certain keywords
 ```

 Eg to see all the messages sent between you and Jane Doe: